bonsaibauer/CSM.TmpeSync/docs/LogReference.md

 As long as the warnings persist, TM:PE synchronisation stays inactive.
 Verify that:

 - You are running against a CSM version that contains the reflective hooks.
-- The game is started (the stub DLLs used for editor builds intentionally leave those members empty).
+- The game is started so the real CSM API assembly is loaded.
 - Harmony and TM:PE are enabled so the mod can complete the registration path once the hooks are present.

 Once the hooks are available the warnings disappear and the log ends with: